tsfu/airlog/README.md

       "seatNumber": "32B"
   }
 ```
  - The trip's unique identifier `id` is only internally used, and will be generated automatically upon adding if absent.
-Recommend NOT to include this in your json data for import.
+Recommend NOT to include `id`s in your json data for your initial import.
  - The `duration` and `distance` are not required, as they can be calculated upon importing.

 ## CHANGELOG